eXhumer/f1tv-api/README.md

   npm install git+https://github.com/eXhumer/f1tv-api.git
   ```

+## Credits
+* [robvdpol](https://github.com/robvdpol) and contributors of [RaceControl](https://github.com/robvdpol/RaceControl/).
+The addition of searchVod method was possbile thanks to their contribution to the project.

 ## License

 This package is licensed under the AGPL-3.0-only License.
 See the [LICENSE](LICENSE.md) file for more information.